oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 Hooks for the registration notification emails
 """"""""""""""""""""""""""""""""""""""""""""""

-There are 4 hooks into the registration notification emails:
+There are 5 hooks into the registration notification emails:

+* just before the attendee notification template is rendered to PlainText
 * just before the attendee notification template is rendered to HTML
 * just before the attendee notification is sent
 * just before the organizer notification is sent
 * just before the additional organizer notifications are sent

-You may set custom markers or change existing values for markers in the template hook.
+You may set custom markers or change existing values for markers in the template hooks.
 See also :file:`Classes/OldModel/Registration.php` for available properties and methods.
-If HTML emails are sent this hook is called twice.
-First call is for HTML version, second call for the PlainText variant.
+The PlainText hook is called always.
+The HTML hook is called only if emails are sent as HTML.

 With the other hooks you may modify the complete mail object (e.g. sender or receiver addresses, subject line or the complete body).
 See also :file:`Classes/Mail.php` of extension `oelib` for